The useful plants of the Dutch East Indies: Reception

 Due to the importance and relevance of the book, it was continually improved and re-edited.
 Some small corrections were made but mainly, upon receiving more plant samples, a new issue was published.
 The book was of such significance that translations in both English and Bahasa Indonesian were proposed in 1927.
 The ministry in the Hague however did not provide the necessary assistance he needed as they did not see the use of investing in the project.
 In 1969 the idea was proposed again, and the project was well received.
 Two provisional teams were set up for an English and Indonesian copy, a detailed budget and programme were drafted and submitted.
 However, due to unexplained reasons this was not achieved, despite the significance and importance of the book at the time.

 The author continued to release more publications with regards to the plant landscape in the Netherlands East Indies.
 In 1929 he released ‘Jaarboek van het Departement van Landbouw, Nijverheid en Handel in Nederlandsch-Indië’ which translates into ‘The yearbook of the department of agriculture, industry, and trade in the Netherlands East Indies’.
 The publications discusses the botanical, soil and microbe laboratories, plant disease, the botanical gardens he was working with, as well as general agriculture and more industrial related concepts such as the trade, businesses and policies.
 Further works he released include ‘Nota over het klapper-vraagstuk’ which translates to ‘Note on the achieve’.
 In his publication he lists a large range of plants by name and includes observations and details with regards to their time of flowering, fruit ripening and other details ranging with the species.
 It is a work of horticulture with an incentive coming from the economic incentives of the study of such plants.

 The book also sparked the formation of an organization: the PROSEA programme.
 PROSEA is short for ‘Plant Resources of South-East Asia’.
 The scientific enterprise was founded in 1985 and produced a manual on tropical economic botany.
 It was to become a multi-volume hand-book on approximately 5000 useful plants in South-East Asia.
 In 1994 the hand-book was published in 8 volumes with 1790 species written by 320 authors.
 The handbook grew even further to 19 volumes in 2000.
+The content of all the volumes is now available at Pl@ntUse.

 Heyne's work is still of great importance to the agriculture, horticulture, and forestry of Indonesia however development in landscapes some of his work has become obsolete; plants have disappeared, new plants have been introduced and plants have been given more or less importance and thus research and significance.
 The book has an archaic writing style and can consequently be understood by a rapidly decreasing number of people.
 The work stil has a great significance; the importance of his work and applicability of it is still being expanded and actualized.